fcaspe/fcaspe.github.io/_pages/splash.md

 <div markdown="1">
 <p align="justify">
-As a computer-vision student, I am excited about the possibilities of <code>Cross-Domain</code> solutions developed for image processing and appliable to sound and music.
+As a computer-vision student, I am excited about the possibilities of <code>Cross-Domain</code> solutions developed between image processing and sound and music analysis.
 <br/>
 <b>I am interested in conducting research in the intersection of Audio & Music and Deep-Learning.</b>
 </p>